 Leasehold Properties: What to Know Before You Buy

-Leasehold is one of two forms of legal ownership of property in England and Wales.
+Leasehold is one of the two main forms of legal ownership of property in England and Wales.
 When you purchase a leasehold property, you do not own it.
 Leaseholders can live in the property for a fixed period of time which will be outlined in the lease.

 Buying this type of home can often be expensive due to the many other fees involved like ground rent and service charges.
 This is why we’ve created this article, to help you understand the process before committing to the sale.